th3-z/kf2-magicked-admin/README.md

 ### MOTD leaderboard

-Writing a `server_name.motd` file containing pairs of `%PLR` and `%SCR` and enabling the `motd_scoreboard` option will put a live leaderboard in the motd and update it every 5 minutes.
+Writing a `conf/server_name.motd` file containing pairs of `%PLR` and `%SCR` and enabling the `motd_scoreboard` option will put a live leaderboard in the motd and update it every 5 minutes.

 `%SRV_D` and `%SRV_K` will be replaced by the total dosh and kills on the server respectively.